 Barcelona’s Sant Josep Market or La Boqueria Market was the city’s first local market which opened in 1840.
 Come here hungry!
 The food choices were overwhelming inside this covered marketplace.
 From the bright fruit stalls to the different aromas of the various stalls cooking their specialties, it was really hard not to stop at almost every stall and buy something.

 There was no shortage of Spanish staples like paella, jamón ibérico, mancehogo cheese and a variety of seafood dishes.
 Every other store seemed to be ham shop here which was quite interesting.
-The market was crowded and lively but it did lack spaces for eating.
+The market was crowded and lively, but it lacked enough spaces for eating.

 Gothic Quarter